Skip to content

 3. Always look at your budget as it relates to the schedule.
 Ideally, your expenditures should align with how the project progresses.
 If your costs as a percentage of the total budget are higher than where the project is at, you’ll want to investigate.

-4. Make sure you’re digging into the data after a job using the builder’s feedback loop.
+4. Make sure you’re digging into the data after a job.
 For every unexpected cost that creates a cost overrun, you need to have an answer as to why it happened.
 Compare your actual costs vs estimated costs and determine where you’re coming in under budget and where there are cost overruns.
 This will help you identify potential issues in future jobs.
-We call this the builder’s feedback loop and you should have a documented workflow for analyzing every job post-mortem and updating your historical cost database based on your actual performance.
+This is called "job costing" and you should have a documented workflow for analyzing every job post-mortem and updating your historical cost database based on your actual performance.
+Dive more into job costing with our complete guide.

 5. Be proactive when anticipating construction costs.
-Thankfully, construction financial management software like CrewCost is making it much easier to do this by integrating real-time cost data into your construction budget.
+Thankfully, construction financial management software makes it much easier to do this by integrating real-time cost data into your construction budget.
 And while it’s important to look at lessons learned after the fact – why wait to learn?
 Nowadays, software can help you forecast and anticipate costs in real time, so you can make adjustments as you go and protect your profitability.

 🔎 Dig Deeper – Cost Control in Construction: Strategies for Maximizing Efficiency